nycmeshnet/docs/content/installs/equipment.md

 | Electrical tape | ![alt text](https://i.imgur.com/4hxLbXK.jpg "Electrical tape") | For pulling cable through holes | Hardware store adhesives aisle |

 ### Miscellanious Supplies

 | Product Name  | Product Photo | What it's used for | Where you can get it |
 | ------- | ------- | ------- | ---- |
 | Electrical tape | ![alt text](https://i.imgur.com/4hxLbXK.jpg "Electrical tape") | For pulling cable through holes | Hardware store adhesives aisle |

 ### Mounting Equipment

-You will need some mounting accessories to secure the outdoor router and cabling.

-**For DIY installers:**  survey possible mounting locations and make a mounting plan before purchasing any of the following equipment.
-If you are leading a volunteer-led install

-**For volunteer installers:** check panorama photos for possible mounting locations and decide which of the following equipment to take with you.

 | Product Name  | Product Photo | Field Photo | What it's used for | Where you can get it |
 | ------- | ------- | ------- | ------- | ---- |